Folders allow you to organize and structure your workspace, even if you have a large number of diagrams.

 Clicking the arrow next to the folder/s name or on folder/s name itself will collapse or extend the folder.
 This way, you can quickly switch between folders and still keep track, even if you have an extensive folder structure.

 If the name of a folder is cut off due to the width of the folder column, the full name will appear when hovering over it with your mouse.
 You can also extend the folder column by dragging its border line to the right.

 The 'Shared documents' and 'My documents' folders

-With the 12.8.0 release workspace administrators can choose to disable the My documents folder for every user in the workspace.
+Workspace administrators can choose to disable the My documents folder for every user in the workspace.
 This prevents documents from being inaccessible.
-It also fosters collaboration by restricting drafts to Shared documents .
-For new tenants the folder My documents is disabled by default but can be enabled by an administrator under Setup > Edit general configuration .
+It also fosters collaboration by restricting drafts to Shared documents.
+For new tenants, the folder My documents is disabled by default.
+The folder can be enabled by an administrator under Setup > Edit general configuration.

-You can move diagrams from one folder to another .
+Users can move diagrams from one folder to another.

 This folder contains diagrams you can work on alone and together with other modelers.